OnyxfireInc/OnyxBackupVM/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License v3.
 See the [LICENSE][GPLv3] file for more information.

 ## Attribution
-This program was inspired by the great work of Northern Arizona University on [NAUBackup][NAUBackup]
+This program was inspired by the great work of Northern Arizona University IT Department on [NAUBackup][NAUBackup] but is a complete rewrite.
+As such, it has and will continue to evolve into something new.

 [OnyxBackup-XS]: https://github.com/OnyxfireInc/OnyxBackup-XS
 [GPLv3]: https://github.com/OnyxfireInc/onyxbackup-xs/blob/master/LICENSE